-- 1. When the candidates (generally 5 to 6) are selected for the short list, the search committee chair contacts each candidate to determine his/her continued interest in the position.
-This can been done in multiple ways but may be best by phone or using the general search email address.
-Identified administrative support individual may assist with this if desired.
-This will keep your personal email separate from the search process.
-At that time, the chair informs the candidates that committee members will be calling references supplied by the candidate.
+1. When the candidates (generally five to six) are selected for the short list, the Search Committee Chair contacts each candidate to determine his/her continued interest in the position.
+This can be done in multiple ways but may be best by phone or using the general search e-mail address.
+The Search Administrative Support may assist with this if desired.
+This will keep your personal e-mail separate from the search process.
+At that time, the Search Committee Chair informs the candidates that committee members will be calling references supplied by the candidate.
 The candidate will be informed that references off the list supplied by the candidate may be contacted as well.
 The candidate's employer and other colleges will not be contacted at this stage if s/he does not want the application known.

-Note: Search committees should not rule out candidates at this point because of accents or slight difficulties with English. - 2.
-The search committee should develop a protocol for screening.
-Sample questions used by previous search committees are included in Appendix.
+- 2. The search committee should develop a protocol for screening.
+Sample questions used by previous search committees are included in the Appendix.
 It is important that interview protocol questions align with the duties and requirements in the position vacancy announcement. - 3.
 Reference checks can be divided among the committee members; however, no single committee member should contact all references for a single candidate.
 References are collected by phone.
-Email should only be used in rare cases where the reference requests this type of contact. - 4.
+E-mail should only be used in rare cases where the reference requests this type of contact. - 4.
 The committee should screen candidates prior to submitting recommendations for interviews.
 A standard protocol should be developed and used with all candidates.
-When using virtual/video conferences, equipment should allow for two-way visuals or no visual.

-- 5. The committee will contact all references on the final candidates before the Approval for Interview process is initiated. - 6.
-If a final candidate is currently in a full-time position at another institution of higher education, the candidate needs to know that his/her current dean or chair will be contacted for a reference.
+Screenings should not utilize video communications.
+The screenings can take place through virtual conferences using platforms such as ZOOM (again, without video) or phone conferences. - 5.
+The committee will contact all references on the final candidates before the Approval for Interview process is initiated. - 6.
+If a final candidate is currently in a full-time position at another institution of higher education, the candidate needs to know that his/her current Dean or Chair will be contacted for a reference.

-TIP: The committee may find that completing reference calls on the top three or four candidates allows for a more informed recommendation, as well as allow for timely reaction if a preferred candidate withdraws.
+TIP: The committee may find that completing reference calls on the top three or four candidates allows for a more informed recommendation, as well as allows for timely reaction if a preferred candidate withdraws.

-Planning the Campus Interview
+Planning the Campus Visit